Jeremy Sheffey

-Jeremy Sheffey (born April 5, 1984) is a former arena football offensive lineman / defensive lineman.
+Jeremy Sheffey (born April 5, 1984) is an American former professional football offensive lineman / defensive lineman.
 He played collegiately at West Virginia.

-In his career Sheffey has also played for the San Diego Chargers of the National Football League and the New York Dragons of the Arena Football League and the Green Bay Blizzard of af2.
+In his career Sheffey also played for the San Diego Chargers of the National Football League and the New York Dragons of the Arena Football League and the Green Bay Blizzard of af2.

 Early life

 Sheffey moved to Catlettsburg, Kentucky after graduating from middle school in Baltimore.
 He then played high school football at Boyd County High School, where he was a two-time all-area selection and was named to the three-year all-district team.
 He was also a national champion in ballet and dance in high school.

 Collegiate career

 Sheffey enrolled at West Virginia University in January 2002, where he began his football career in 2003 as a freshman.
 He did not see very much playing time his freshman season, sitting behind guard Jeff Berk.
 He recorded a team-high four knockdowns against East Carolina though, and saw increased playing time at left guard in the second half of the game against Cincinnati.
 He also started against Miami (Fla.).

 In his sophomore season, 2004, Sheffey earned a starting role on the offensive line.
 He played in every game that season, blocking for quarterback Rasheed Marshall and running back Kay-Jay Harris.
 He moved into the starting lineup against UConn and recorded 20 knockdowns on the season.

 As a junior in 2005, Sheffey headed an offensive line along with future All-American Dan Mozes (who started the season at guard, but moved to center).
 He earned second-team All-Big East honors, while Mozes earned first-team honors.
 Although he suffered a chest contusion in the East Carolina win, he came back and recorded seven knockdowns in the win over Louisville in triple-overtime.
 He also recorded eight knockdowns against Cincinnati and UConn.

 In 2006, as a senior, Sheffey led one of the most successful senior classes in Mountaineer history along with Mozes (who was a senior as well).
 Blocking for All-American running back Steve Slaton and All-Big East quarterback Pat White, he made the list for the Outland Trophy (nation's best lineman) and earned All-Big East honors for the second consecutive year.